hti-group4/ARProject/README.md

 # ARProject

-> A project work by three Human-Technology Interaction students at Tampere University
+> A project work made by three Human-Technology Interaction students at Tampere University

 Copyright 2019 by: